 Every document processed through LEGALFLY is anonymised before any AI sees it.
 Names, financials, and sensitive identifiers are stripped at the architecture level, not as an optional setting, but as the default.
 LEGALFLY is ISO 27001 and SOC 2 Type II certified, with on-premises deployment available for organisations with strict data residency requirements.

-How LEGALFLY automates legal workflows: step by step
+How LEGALFLY Agent Studio automates legal workflows: step by step

 Best for: In-house legal, compliance, and procurement teams at regulated enterprises that need workflow automation built around their own standards, not generic AI applied to their documents.